dabeaz-course/practical-python/Notes/05_Object_model/01_Dicts_revisited.md

 e.attr
 ```

-A attribute search process is carried out, but what is the order?
+An attribute search process is carried out, but what is the order?
 That's a problem.

 Python uses *cooperative multiple inheritance* which obeys some rules
 about class ordering.